-Both players shuffle their Endurance and offer to let their opponent cut..
+Both players shuffle their Endurance and offer to let their opponent cut.
 Then, each player places their Endurance to one side in front of them.
+All Pre-Game cards and cards that you are allowed to begin the game with "in play" are revealed at the same time by both players prior to the Soft Exertions to see who will go first.
 Each player then names an Attribute Gem and draws five cards.
 Each player then checks their cards for the Attribute Gem they named.
 Whichever player drew more of the named Gem than the other goes first.
 In the case of a tie, each player draws the top card of their Endurance and compares their previously named Attribute Gem, this continues until the tie is broken.
 All cards drawn in this manner are placed at the bottom of their Endurance.
 Each player then draws one card for each point of his starting Ability (also known as Maximum Ability).
 The first player proceeds through the Sequence of Play, and finishes their turn.
-The second player then proceeds through the Sequence of Play, and finishes their turn.
 Player's alternate turns until one player is defeated.
 During your turn, you must play at least one non-Edge card, or make an Exertion.